jacobbearden/bearden.io/_pages/index.md

 in-nav: true
 permalink: /
 ---
 Hello, my name is Jacob Bearden.
-I am a programmer who likes web development, the internet, music, and Super Smash Brothers.
-I enjoy scratching my own itch and writing about my various endeavours in regards to programming and other miscellaneous activities.
+I am a programmer who likes web development, the internet, and music.
+I enjoy scratching my own itch and writing about my various endeavours in programming and other miscellaneous activities.

 I am currently living and working in Boise for a printshop, where I create and enhance print designs for local sports teams.